 MINCE: spring onions/leeks: green tips, homemade garlic infused rice bran oil

-POTATO TOPPING: Leek/ spring onions: green tips only, use low FODMAP added veggies, tinned and rinsed tinned lentils max 1/2 cup per person to be low FODMAPs
+POTATO TOPPING: Spring onions: green tips only, use low FODMAP added veggies, tinned and rinsed tinned lentils max 1/4 cup per person to be low FODMAPs

 SAUCE: not suitable as red kidney beans are high FODMAPs at 1/4 cup